+As each bit probability is a value between 0 and 1, we break the range 0 to 1 into 10 non-overlapping bins indexed with $b$, as in \eqref{eq:bin}.
 Next, we categorize all the output bits from TradRx and DeepRx into these bins, based on their probability values, and count the number of bits in each bin.
-The histogram created for 4.5 million bits is shown in Fig.~\ref{fig:histogram1}.
+The histogram created for 4.5 million output bits of DeepRx and TradRx is shown in Fig.~\ref{fig:histogram1}.
 In such a histogram, $\text{bin}_1$ and $\text{bin}_{10}$ represent the most certain predictions for logical bits `0' and `1', respectively.
 On the other hand, $\text{bin}_2$ to $\text{bin}_9$ represent less certain predictions.
 We refer to these lower probability bins as the \emph{uncertainty region}.
-We sum the bit counts in the uncertainty region and refer to them as $U_\text{DeepRx}$ and $U_\text{TradRx}$ for DeepRx and TradRx, respectively.
-The histogram bars in Fig.~\ref{fig:histogram1} are plotted for an example 5G radio frame dataset with transmitter speed set as 20 m/s and Eb/N0 as 20 dB (the same dataset studied in Fig.~\ref{fig:prelim-speed-trained-low} in Section~\ref{sec:prelim-drop-speed}).
-For this dataset, DeepRx provides larger BER compared to TradRx, and accordingly, in Fig.~\ref{fig:histogram1} DeepRx shows higher bit count in the uncertainty region compared to TradRx ($U_\text{DeepRx}$ = 680k versus $U_\text{TradRx}$ = 6k).
-Statistical analysis over the whole test set of 500 5G radio frames (4.5 million bits) in different test speeds and different Eb/N0 levels, verifies the same relation between bit probabilities and bit errors: \emph{the receiver with the larger $U$ (i.e., taller histogram bars) has worse performance (i.e., higher BER).} However, to comply with this observation, we require to run TradRx and DeepRx in parallel for 500 5G radio frames and collect 4.5 million bits, only to determine the underperforming receiver and potentially trigger retraining.
+We sum the bit counts in the uncertainty region and refer to them as $\mathcal{U}_\text{DeepRx}$ and $\mathcal{U}_\text{TradRx}$ for DeepRx and TradRx, respectively.
+The histogram bars in Fig.~\ref{fig:histogram1} are plotted for an example 5G radio frame dataset with transmitter speed set as 20 m/s and Eb/N0 as 20 dB (the same dataset studied in Experiment 4 in Table~\ref{tab:exp_description}).
+For this dataset, DeepRx provides a higher BER compared to TradRx, and accordingly, in Fig.~\ref{fig:histogram1}, DeepRx shows higher bit counts in the uncertainty region compared to TradRx ($\mathcal{U}_\text{DeepRx}$~=~680k vs. $\mathcal{U}_\text{TradRx}$~=~6k).
+Statistical analysis over the whole test set of 500 5G radio frames (i.e., 4.5 million bits) in different test speeds and different Eb/N0 levels, verifies the same relation between bit probabilities and bit errors: The receiver with the larger $\mathcal{U}$ (i.e., taller histogram bars in the uncertainty region) yields higher BER.
+However, to comply with this observation, we require to run TradRx and DeepRx in parallel for 500 5G radio frames and collect 4.5 million bits, only to determine the underperforming receiver and potentially trigger retraining.
 This imposes significant elapsed time to VERITAS and might cause many cyclic redundancy check (CRC) fails before determining the underperforming receiver, which in turn reduces the overall communication throughput.
-The important question is \emph{What is the smallest bit population that is consistent with our observations regarding the relation of bit probabilities and receiver BER?} We evaluate the Performance Comparator and answer this question in Section~\ref{sec:eval-comparator}.
+The important question is \emph{What is the smallest bit population that follows the observed rule regarding the relation of bit probabilities and receiver BER?} We evaluate the Performance Comparator and answer this question in Section~\ref{sec:eval-comparator}.